 A peer support worker is a person employed with the service who has lived experience of mental health and emotional wellbeing challenges.
 They were receiving support from mental health service themselves.

-They are able to help young people who are struggling to engage in the service, due to them having experienced similar anxiety, share their stories in order to help those going through difficulties now and are able to offer the family support coming from the point of view of someone who has been in a similar position to theirs.
+They are able to help young people who are struggling to engage in the service, due to them having experienced similar anxiety.
+They will share their stories in order to help those going through difficulties now.
+They are also able to offer the family support coming from the point of view of someone who has been in a similar position to theirs.

-Psychiatrists are doctors in our service who prescribe medication and will keep in contact with the young person and their family in order to keep reviewing the effects of this medication to ensure that is the correct prescription.
+Psychiatrists are doctors in our service who prescribe medication.
+They will keep in contact with the young person and their family in order to keep reviewing the effects of this medication to ensure that is the correct prescription.